 a) If a term deposit is withdrawn, in full or in part ,within the first 30 days, 0% interest will be applied to the withdrawn portion.

-b) Where the term deposit is withdrawn, in full or in part, before the maturity date but after the first 30 days, a reduced interest rate will be applied calculated using the advertised rate at the time the term deposit was opened, for the actual term the money was invested (as determined at our discretion), less 2%.
+b) Where the deposit is withdrawn, in full or in part, before the maturity date but after the first 30 days, a reduced interest rate will be applied calculated using the advertised rate at the time the term deposit was opened, for the actual period of time the money was invested (as determined at our discretion), less 2%.
 The applicable interest rate will not reduce below 0%.

 Making an early withdrawal

 NZCU Baywide may approve an early withdrawal of funds from a term deposit.
 If approved, customers are only eligible for one withdrawal per investment per term.
 Early redemptions incur a penalty interest rate.
-The penalty is a reduced interest rate which will be the advertised rate at the time the term deposit was opened, for the length of the time the money was invested (rounded down to the closest applicable term/rate), minus 2%.
+The penalty is a reduced interest rate which will be the advertised rate at the time the investment was opened, for the length of the time the money was invested (rounded down to the closest applicable rate), minus 2%.

-If a term deposit was originally invested for a term of two years but was redeemed after six months, the interest rate would be calculated using the six month rate as it was advertised at the time the term deposit was opened, less 2%.
+If a sum was originally invested for a period of two years but was redeemed after six months, the interest rate would be calculated using the six month rate as it was advertised at the time the account was opened, less 2%.

 At the time the customer invested their funds, the following rates were advertised: